Measuring R\'enyi entropy with an Echo Protocol

-The RE-LE relation from Section \ref{RE-LE_relation} naturally extends to an OTOC-LE relation without requiring a random noise average, unlike \cite{yanInformationScramblingLoschmidt2020}\footnote{The random noise approximation in \cite{yanInformationScramblingLoschmidt2020} accounts for the coupling's effect on the reduced evolution of $\hat{W}_A$ by treating it as random noise acting on A:
+The R\'enyi-entropy-ETP relation from Section \ref{RE-LE_relation} naturally extends to an OTOC-ETP relation without requiring a random noise average, unlike \cite{yanInformationScramblingLoschmidt2020}\footnote{The random noise approximation in \cite{yanInformationScramblingLoschmidt2020} accounts for the coupling's effect on the reduced evolution of $\hat{W}_A$ by treating it as random noise acting on A:

 Here, $\{\hat{V}_{\alpha}\}$ represents the random noise operator, with the overline denoting an average over its realizations.
 This approximation follows from viewing the reduced evolution of $\hat{W}_A$ as an open system dynamics.
 Under the Born-Markov approximation, it follows the Lindblad master equation, where the jump operators are determined by system-bath interactions.
 Equivalently, this evolution can be described as system dynamics under an effective Hamiltonian with random noise.
 The ensemble of this noise, known as Langevin noise, is constrained by the interaction between subsystems A and B. }.
-Using a diagrammatic approach similar to \cite{fanOutofTimeOrderCorrelationManyBody2017, Mele_2024} (introduced in Appendix \ref{OTOC-LE_relation_appendix}), we derive this relation without relying on a random noise ensemble for $\hat{\rho}_A$.
+Using a diagrammatic approach similar to \cite{fanOutofTimeOrderCorrelationManyBody2017, Mele_2024}, we derive this relation without relying on a random noise ensemble for $\hat{\rho}_A$.
 Instead, it only uses the Haar random average over the subsystem being traced out to represent the time evolution of the other operator, which is not randomly averaged, as the reduced density matrix.

-We will first use the diagrammatic technique to review the proof of the OTOC-R\'enyi entropy relation \cite{fanOutofTimeOrderCorrelationManyBody2017}, and then, using the R\'enyi entropy-LE relation we have derived in section \ref{RE-LE_relation}, we will derive an OTOC-LE relation without the need for noise ensemble averaging.
-For simplicity, we consider the infinite-temperature OTOC, defined as